Exchange semester Bachelor

 Online credit transfer database

-The online credit transfer database provides you with a list of courses which were completed abroad by WU students in the past and transferred to their WU degree.
-This database is meant as a means for orientation, but does not guarantee that those courses are offered each semester by the partner university or that they are open to WU students (e.g. course is already full, academic requirements are not fulfilled).
+The online credit transfer database provides you with a list of courses which were completed by WU students abroad in the past.
+This database is meant as a means of orientation and shows which courses were eligible for credit transfer.
+The list does not guarantee that partner universities offer the same courses each semester or that courses are open to WU students (e.g. course is already full, academic requirements are not fulfilled, etc.).

 Exchange reports by former exchange students